Kono Manga ga Sugoi!

 (このマンガがすごい!, Kono Manga ga Sugoi!) is an annual reference mook series published by Takarajimasha since 2005 featuring yearly rankings and reviews of manga.
-The rankings are compiled by surveying people in the manga and publishing industry.
+The rankings are compiled by surveying professionals in the manga and publishing industry.
+The first two years saw two separate versions of Kono Manga ga Sugoi! published; one covering manga for men, and one covering manga for women.
+Since 2007, only one book covering both demographics together has been published.
 The series is part of Takarajimasha's other mook series, including Kono Eiga ga Sugoi!, which focuses on film; Kono Mystery ga Sugoi!, which focuses on mystery novels; and Kono Light Novel ga Sugoi!, which focuses on light novels.